Pictorial and apictorial polygonal jigsaw puzzles from arbitrary number of crossing cuts: Data synthesis

-The random cuts $Cuts=\{c_1, \dots c_a\}$ were also selected as uniformly distributed random lines in the same work space, but to ensure they penetrate the random polygon we first selected two random points \textit{inside} the polygon and defined the cut as the line that goes between these points.
-Fig.~\ref{fig:exmp_poly} shows three selected synthesized polygonal puzzles.
+The random cuts $Cuts=\{c_1, \dots c_a\}$ were also selected as uniformly distributed random lines in the same workspace, but to ensure they indeed penetrate the random polygon we first selected two random points \textit{inside} the polygon and defined the cut as the line that goes between these points.

-While this procedure can be activated on demand, we used it to generate a collection of $175$ puzzles, whose number of cuts vary from $5$ to $35$, and number of pieces extends from $14$ (in the easier puzzles) to $460$ (in the more challenging ones).
+While this procedure can be activated on demand and with arbitrary parameter values, we used it to generate a collection of $100$ random puzzles, whose number of cuts varies from $5$ to $50$ (10 instances from each case) and their number of pieces extends from $11$ (in the easier puzzles) to $936$ (in the more challenging ones).
+For each ``clean'' puzzle we also generated several noisy versions, with noise levels varying in $\xi \in [0\%, 0.1\%, 0.25\%, 0.5\%, 1\%, 2\%]$.
+With the noisy versions taken into account, the number of puzzles in DB2 thus totals $600$.
+Fig.~\ref{fig:DB2} shows one example from DB2 and aspects of its generation process.